Y’all means ALL

 Below is a sample two-day LGBTQ+ itinerary for travel and things to do in Northern Kentucky.
 Hope to welcome you here soon!

-Check into the Hotel Covington – The Hotel Covington is a true design hotel.
+Check into the Hotel Covington – Named the best hotel in Kentucky by U.S. News & World Report, The Hotel Covington is a true design hotel.
 Like many great things in Kentucky, it began with a horse race.
 The state’s first modern skyscraper and high-end department store were born from John Coppin’s bet on a longshot—a horse named Knowledge.
 With big winnings and big dreams, the rest, as they say, is history.
 Today, Hotel Covington stands as a testament to high stakes, high fashion, and high ambition.
 With vintage touches and modern tailoring, the Hotel Covington sings in style, character, and comfort.
 The Hotel Covington is also a yearly host of NKY Pride.

 Afternoon - Head over for a tour at New Riff – New Riff Distilling is a new riff on the storied tradition of bourbon making.
 This unique urban distillery ensures their focus is on making a new and edgier tradition on America’s Native Spirit.
 Meet Hannah Lowen, the only gay Vice President of Operations of a major bourbon distillery and learn more about how New Riff is making strides to stand out among its bourbon brothers and sisters.
 New Riff is a member of the Kentucky Bourbon Trail Craft Tour® and the Northern Kentucky bourbon tour, The B-Line.
 The B-Line is a unique bourbon tour focused on five of the northern Kentucky Bourbon Trail Craft Tour® distilleries, eight bourbon bars and six bourbon focused restaurants.